MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/removing-user-from-restricted-users-portal-after-spam.md

 There are 2 types of restricted entities:

-- **Restricted user**: For more information about why a user can be restricted and how to handle restricted users, see [Remove blocked users from the Restricted entities portal](removing-user-from-restricted-users-portal-after-spam.md).
+- **Restricted user**: Learn about why a user can be restricted and how to handle restricted users (this article).

 - **Restricted connector**: For more information about why a connector can be restricted and how to handle restricted connectors, see [Remove blocked connectors from the Restricted entities portal](remove-blocked-connectors.md).